pausman/e28/p3/README.md

 ## Outside resources
-data and images from thedogapi.com except for logo which is personal.
++ Data and images from thedogapi.com except for logo which is personal.